 10. Assurance of Confidentiality

 BJS’ pledge of confidentiality is based on its governing statute Title 42 USC, Section 3735 (see attachment 10), which establish the allowable use of data collected by BJS.
-Under this section data collected by BJS shall be used only for statistical or research purposes and shall be gathered in a manner that precludes their use for law enforcement or any purpose relating to a particular individual other than statistical or research purposes.
+Under this section, data collected by BJS shall be used only for statistical or research purposes and shall be gathered in a manner that precludes their use for law enforcement or any purpose relating to a particular individual other than statistical or research purposes.
 BJS staff, other federal employees, and BJS data collection agents shall not use or reveal any research or statistical information identifiable to any specific private person for any purpose other than the research and statistical purposes for which it was obtained.

 11. Justification for Sensitive Questions